deanward81/bakedbean.org.uk/content/posts/2018-11-nfig-and-netcore.md

 ## .NET Core & NFig

-.NET Core comes with its own set of APIs (known as the [`Options` pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.1)) for providing upto date configuration settings.
-An `IOptions` implementation is configured based upon code such as this in an application's startup:
+.NET Core comes with its own set of APIs (known as the [`Options` pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.2)) for providing upto date configuration settings.
+An `IOptions` implementation is configured based upon code like this in an application's startup:

 ```c#
 public class Startup